-Our support is free of judgement.
+Our support is free of judgement and focused on harm reduction.
 If you want to make positive changes and become healthier and happier, we can help.

 News & Views

-Kaleidoscope is a force for social change.
+Kaleidoscope has substance user services which are a force for social change.
 We advocate for the rights of people who use drugs and work to end stigma.

 The people that use our services achieve incredible things.
 Read about their journeys and feel inspired.

 We can help you achieve your goals, manage drug and alcohol use, maintain recovery and find employment and housing.

 Today Kaleidoscope runs substance use projects across Wales and supports upwards of 10,000 people a year, but our story begins in Kingston upon Thames.
 It’s 1968 and sex and drugs are the height of fashion.
 Pubs close their doors at 11pm, unrest brews in the streets and large brawls erupt.
 A safe place is needed for Kingston’s youth to gather.

 Kaleidoscope, set up within an urban church, became that place.
 The name reflected the shattered pieces of youth culture coming together, be they mods, rockers, teddy boys, hippies or Hell’s Angels – everyone was welcome at Kaleidoscope.Find out more.

 "I turned to heroin to cope with OCD - now I want to help others."